sihensel/docs/arch-install.md

 nameserver 0.0.0.0
 ```

+# Install the Arch system

 ## Create and format the partitions

 If you use BIOS, one root partition is enough, if you use UEFI, don't forget to create an EFI-partition first.

-# Install the Arch system

 ## Select the mirrors

-Arch has a huge number of mirrors, but it might not prefet the fastest ones.
-If a slower mirror is chosen, the downloads of the system will take significantly longer.
-First, sync the pacman repository.

 ```sh
 pacman -Syy